jerome-colin/cams_visu/README.md

 ## cams_aot_timeline

 Simple utility to plot timeseries of AOD.
 Input files can be generated with cams_extract_aod.
-The script will automatically switch from 5-species to 7-species datasets according to netcdf content.
-If the netcdf filename is of the form <anystring>_<anystring>_<sitename>_<whatever>.nc, sitename will be picked-up from filename.
+The script will automatically switch from 5-species to 7-species datasets according to netcdf file suffix (either `_5` ot `_7`).
+If the netcdf filename is of the form `<anystring>_<anystring>_<sitename>_<suffix>.nc`, sitename will be picked-up from filename.
 Otherwise, use --sitename option.

 ### Usage: